 More: Students could be given more

 materials to process or asked to

 extend their thinking.
 This will not be more

-of the same, but instead extension into

-new areas or higher-level thinking.
+of the same, but instead extension into new areas or higher-level thinking.

-- Less: Students could be given less support, guidance and structure.
+Less: Students could be given less support, guidance and structure.
 The idea of this is that students feel encouraged to develop the ability to think for themselves and work independently.
-This is managed step by step. - First: Students might be asked to lead small groups or answer questions first and in a higher level or detail.
-Taking the lead and teaching others help students to develop their thinking. - Finest: Students could be asked to reach the next stage of achievement, for example GCSE work for KS3 students.
+This is managed step by step.

+First: Students might be asked to lead small groups or answer questions first and in a higher level or detail.
+Taking the lead and teaching others help students to develop their thinking.

+Finest: Students could be asked to reach the next stage of achievement, for example GCSE work for KS3 students.
 They would need to know what this kind of work looks like.
-There are displays in classrooms that demonstrate A work.
+There are displays in classrooms that demonstrate A\ work.

-What are the key skills which more able and talented students are seeking to develop?
+What are the key skills which higher achieving students are seeking to develop?

-The school believes that MAT students need to show resilience, confidence and independence.
+The school believes that higher achieving pupils need to show resilience, confidence and independence.
 This means that they themselves need to enjoy overcoming obstacles and working through problems.
 They are not just aware of the criteria for the top grades, but they work with them and own them.
-MAT students in particular subjects will usually show flair and originality.
+Higher achieving pupils in particular subjects will usually show flair and originality.

-How do teachers encourage MAT students to develop their abilities and talents?
+How do teachers encourage higher achieving pupils to develop their abilities and talents?

 All teachers are expected to share their passion and interests for their subjects with students.
 It is often this passion which encourages students to pursue the subject to a higher level.
-Teachers at Woodbridge are expected to model what A work looks like: this could be through writing with MAT students, using a variety of examples or encouraging extra reading.
-Teachers will try to apply the learning to real-life situations and engage MAT students in application of knowledge and skills to problem solving.
+Teachers at Woodbridge are expected to model what A\ work looks like: this could be through writing with HAP students, using a variety of examples or encouraging extra reading.
+Teachers will try to apply the learning to real-life situations and engage higher achieving pupils in application of knowledge and skills to problem solving.

-How will MAT students be challenged?
+How will higher achieving pupils be challenged?